DroneLeaf/HEAR_Docker/src/targets/ORIN_UBUNTU20/Docker_Running.md

 <br>

-# Transfer via ssh to raspberry pi
+# Transfer via ssh to jetson orin

 **We can do that In 2 steps, One For Each Device**